Miami (FL) vs. Clemson Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 - Computer Predicted Total: 152.9

-Miami (FL) has a 4-5-0 record against the spread so far this season compared to Clemson, who is 8-3-0 ATS.
-A total of five out of the Hurricanes' games this season have hit the over, and eight of the Tigers' games have gone over.
+Miami (FL) has a 4-5-0 record against the spread this season compared to Clemson, who is 8-3-0 ATS.
+The Hurricanes have a 5-4-0 record hitting the over, while games involving the Tigers have a record of 8-3-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM